 If you’re a music lover, an onboard music system is mandatory.
 There’s a mysterious connection between the open waters and music.
 Whether it’s classical, jazz, rock, country, folk, or reggae, there’s a song for every mood when you’re sailing.

 A marine music system lets you take your favorite music with you on the waters.
 We have them in our homes, in our cars, even in our phones, so we need them on our sailboats.
 A quality system isn’t difficult to install and it doesn’t have to be expensive.

 Before I continue, a bit of legal housekeeping.
 This post contains affiliate links.
 That means I receive a small commission if you make a purchase using those links.
 Those commissions help to pay the costs associated with running this site so that it stays free for everyone to enjoy.
 For a complete explanation of why I’m telling you this and how you can support this blog without paying more, please read my full disclosure.

-There are a few special considerations you should take when choosing a system:
+There are a few special considerations you should take when choosing a marine music system:

 - Quality sound reproduction – obviously, a decent sounding system should be a priority.
 On the other hand, you shouldn’t expect an audiophile quality listening experience with the wind and the waves mixed in.
 Personally, I’d rather listen to the water, the wind, or silence than poor quality music.

 - Durability in the marine environment – components should be moisture resistant, well protected from impacts by other objects, and shock and vibration resistant.